HungryTurtleCode/htc_website/_posts/2016-05-22-3-ng-repeat-directive.md

 Basically, it comes down to the order things are rendered.
 With images when you use the normal src attribute the HTML tries to fetch the URL straight away as the page is loading.
 Importantly, this is before Angular has had time to load and hook into the page.

-This of course means that the HTML will see {{turtle.image_url}} when it looks at the src attribute.
+This of course means that the HTML will see {% raw %}{{turtle.image_url}}{% endraw %} when it looks at the src attribute.
 This literal string of course isn&#8217;t a URL and the HTML will not know what to do with it.

 Finally when Angular loads it will change that literal string to the URL that we want but by that stage the HTML thinks all of the work with image urls is done and it will not try to fetch the url and therefore no image will be displayed.